alibaba/clusterdata/cluster-trace-v2026-maas/docs/figure_reproduction.md

 # Reproducing Figures

+Download and extract the data following [data_download.md](data_download.md).
-Run from the repository directory with Python 3.10 or later, after placing the data under `data/` as shown in the [README](../README.md).
+Run the commands below from `cluster-trace-v2026-maas/` with Python 3.10 or later.

 ```sh
 python3 -m venv .venv